 - back pain

 - a high temperature (fever) of 38C (100.4F) or above

 - uncontrollable shivering

-You may also experience pain in your side, back or groin.
-The pain can range from moderate to severe, and it is often worse when you are urinating.
+With an upper UTI you may also notice pain in your side, back or groin.
+The pain can range from moderate to severe, and it is often worse when you're urinating.

 When to seek medical advice

-- a foreign body in your urinary tract, such as a kidney stone, or an in-dwelling catheter (a tube that is used to drain the bladder)
+- a foreign body in your urinary tract, such as a kidney stone or catheter (a thin tube inserted by a health professional into the urethra to drain the bladder)